nebari-dev/nebari-docs/docs/docs/getting-started/installing-nebari.md

 # Installing Nebari

-This installation guide provides the basic instructions to install and deploy Nebari for the first time, and assumes you are is already familiar with the [Conda](https://docs.conda.io/projects/conda/en/latest/) and [Python packaging](https://packaging.python.org/en/latest/tutorials/installing-packages/#installing-packages) ecosystems.
-If you are already familiar with Nebari and would like information on advanced configuration options, feel free to skip to the [advanced-settings] section.
+This installation guide provides the basic instructions to install and deploy Nebari for the first time, and assumes you are already familiar with the [Conda](https://docs.conda.io/projects/conda/en/latest/) and [Python packaging](https://packaging.python.org/en/latest/tutorials/installing-packages/#installing-packages) ecosystems.
+If you are already familiar with Nebari and would like information on advanced configuration options, feel free to skip to the advanced-settings section in this documentation.

 :::note
 This guide focuses on installing Nebari for cloud usage.
 For other alternatives, please visit [deploying options](/getting-started/deploy.md) for an overview of the available options and their respective installation steps.